apple/foundationdb/_sources/configuration.rst.txt

 An example configuration would be four total datacenters, two on the east coast, two on the west coast, with a preference for fast write latencies from the west coast.
 One datacenter on each coast would be sized to store a full copy of the data.
 The second datacenter on each coast would only have a few FoundationDB processes.

 While everything is healthy, writes need to be made durable in both west coast datacenters before a commit can succeed.
 The geographic proximity of the two datacenters minimizes the additional commit latency.
 Reads can be served from either region, and clients can get data from whichever region is closer.
-Getting a read version from the each coast region will still require communicating with a west coast datacenter.
+Getting a read version from east coast region will still require communicating with a west coast datacenter.
 Clients can cache read versions if they can tolerate reading stale data to avoid waiting on read versions.

 If either west coast datacenter fails, the last few mutations will be propagated from the remaining west coast datacenter to the east coast.
 At this point, FoundationDB will start accepting commits on the east coast.
 Once the west coast comes back online, the system will automatically start copying all the data that was committed to the east coast back to the west coast replica.
 Once the west coast has caught up, the system will automatically switch back to accepting writes from the west coast again.